What Is Foil Insulation?

 Reflective foil insulation is very simple and very effective but it’s not a new idea, and although reflective foil insulation was

 The Beginning: Reflective insulations were used by ancient cultures, there is evidence to show that even the Egyptians would use polished metals to reflect heat out of homes.

 2000’s Well known uses – today: No doubt you have seen people running marathons and outdoor events.
 You will also have noticed competitors are often wrapped in foil blankets… but not fibrous insulation and not foam.
-Ever wondered why, or why we don’t utilise this foil technology in our homes and buildings?
+Ever wondered why, or why we don’t

-How does Low-E Insulation work?
+How does Insulation Work?

 Most people believe that we simply insulate to keep warm.
-In fact, we insulate for a number of reasons.
+In fact, we insulate for a number of reasons: